 Use Chlorine granulate 55 to treat the water.

-Important: Never leave the water with a high chlorine concentration in the hot tub.
-This affects the tub and built-in elements.
+Important: never leave water with a high chlorine concentration in the hot tub.
+This will damage the tub and built-in components.